Bag-Labs/greenhouse-job-board/README.txt

 Initial Setup:

-*	For ease of use, setup your URL Token within Settings->Greenhouse Job Board Settings.
-(NOTE that you can also set this inline within a shortcode)
+*	For ease of use, setup your URL Token within Settings->Greenhouse.
+(NOTE: you can also set this inline with shortcode attributes.)
-*	API Key can also be set, but is not yet supported.
+*	Add shortcode or use the wizard to add a job board to any page or post.

 Know the code!